-- If the importer’s browser does not display your images, go to the Import From tool, click on the Source fly-out menu, select Choose Folder..., and navigate to the relevant folder you want to import.
+- If the importer’s browser does not display your images, go to the Import From tool, select Choose..., and navigate to the relevant folder you want to import.
 Make sure that the Include Subfolders checkbox is selected in the Import From tool.
 This option is useful for locating all the images on a memory card.

 - Enable Exclude Duplicates to prevent duplication of images already imported into your current Session.

 - By default, all the images will be selected for import in the Importer window.
 If you want to import all the images, make sure that the Pick All checkbox is checkmarked and all the images are checkmarked as well.
 When you need to select specific images to import, you might want to uncheck the Pick All checkbox first.
 Then click on the particular image or hold Cmd/Ctrl to make a selection of images manually or Shift to select a range of images.
 Use keyboard shortcut S to checkmark all the selected images.
 The keyboard shortcut A will do the opposite - the selected collection of images will be unchecked (you might want to use this option when you need to import all but these particular images into a Catalog).
 Please use Spacebar for toggling between picked and unpicked.
 Please note that the Import Viewer utilizes the built-in preview of RAW files.
 The resolution and colors of this preview is dependent on the individual camera model and settings, and do not necessarily reflect how the file will look once imported.